The Price includes:

 Required Paddling Experience

 This expedition is for experienced sea kayakers.
-You should have enough stamina to paddle up to 30 km per day, which may take up to a total of 6 hours.
+You should have enough stamina to average 23 km over 7 days and be able to paddle up to 30 km, if required.
 You should be comfortable with the idea of paddling in moderate wind and waves, as challenging conditions are likely on at least some of the days.
-You should have practiced the T-rescue and know how to do an assisted deep water re-entry.
+You should have practised the assisted rescue and know how to do an assisted deep water re-entry.

 Camping will be wild on remote beaches.
 There are no facilities and no water supply.
 All camping equipment, food and water must be carried in the kayak.
-A strong lightweight tent is essential.
+A strong and lightweight tent is essential.
+A comfortable inflating mattress, inflatable pillow and 3 season sleeping bag are recommended.

-The expedition is self catering.
-Usually we each look after our own breakfast, lunch and snacks and prepare a group evening meal, in turn.
-Food for the first stage can be bought from local supermarkets on your arrival day.
-Advice on local shops will be given on arrival day.
-You are welcome to bring food items from home.
+Advice will be given as to what to buy at the meeting on arrival day.
+It is recommended that each participant look after our own breakfast, lunch and snacks and prepare a group evening meal, in turn.
 There will be an opportunity to stock up every second or third day, allowing us to travel light and live well.
 Occasional stops at restaurants and coffee-shops are a possibility.

 Stoves and fuel

-Camping stoves will be provided for the group – one per 4 persons.
-The Trangia stove includes pots, a kettle and a frying pan.
+Camping stoves will be provided for the group – one per 3-4 persons.
+The Trangia stove includes 2 pots, a kettle and a frying pan.
 The stoves are powered by gas canisters with a screw-on fitting, readily available in local supermarkets.
+You are welcome to bring your own stove.

 What to wear